Last night I stayed in an Earthship.

 Brian says their house will always be a work in progress, but they managed to build it for $28,000.
 Nearly everything in the house has been recycled.
 Being mortgage-free was the key driver for Brian, who wanted to build their home as a family hub.
 They have been able to help their own children save house deposits by offering free lodging at Kandoit (can-do-it, the name for their Earthship) and they often have grandchildren staying.

-Brian now helps others by sharing insights from his building experience and has recently helped on other smaller Earthship builds in Rotorua, Christchurch and nearby in Raglan.
+Brian now helps others by sharing insights from his building experience and has helped on other smaller Earthship builds in Rotorua, Christchurch and nearby in Raglan.